johnweikangong/minetest/README.md

 # Minetest Mod Features
 Powerdrill: Capable of destroying any type of block with a long range.
 Comes with a cute sound effect.

-Jukebox: A little box that plays music when you use it!
+Jukebox: A little box that plays music when you use it to punch other blocks!

 # How to use
 * Download the repo and wrap in a `features` folder, add this to your `mods` folder.